School Food

 The Benefits of School Food

-Across the world, the most impactful school food programs are those that grow over time to reflect the unique school community in which they are operating and build capacity to:
+Across the world, the most impactful school food programs are those that evolve to reflect the unique communities in which they operate – maximizing benefits for students, families, and school communities.

-- Provide flexible, locally adapted menus shaped by students, families and local food suppliers;
+- Provide flexible, locally adapted menus shaped by students, families, and local food suppliers.
+Wherever possible, offer opportunities for choice and exploration in food selection (e.g., salad carts).

-- Support the local food system through seasonal procurement and equitable employment & business development strategies.
+- Support the local food system through thoughtful menu design and the inclusion of local foods.

 As part of our “Stories from the Ground” series on School Food, here’s what students and the school community are saying: